 Natural Gas Distribution System Upgrade

 Superior Water, Light & Power is upgrading its natural gas distribution system to ensure long-term safety and reliability.
-The first phase of a three-year project to upgrade the system that delivers natural gas to your home gets underway in May 2016.
+Year three of the five-year project to upgrade the system that delivers natural gas to your home gets underway in April of 2018.
 We are replacing old steel gas mains and service lines with polyethylene pipe.

 Our goal is to safely complete the improvements in your neighborhood with as few disruptions as possible.
 Here are answers to some questions you might have about the project.

 What are you doing?

 SWL&P is upgrading its system that delivers natural gas to your home or business.
 Areas in the city of Superior that have intermediate pressure will be converted to high pressure, ensuring continued reliability especially during times of high demand, such as extremely cold winter days and nights.
 The upgrade involves replacing regulators and underground pipe.
-If you have a gas meter inside your house, it will be relocated outside.
+If you have a gas meter inside your house, it will likely be relocated outside.

-The first phase of the project gets underway in May 2016
+The third phase of the project gets underway in April 2018

 What can I expect?

 During construction, you can expect the following in your neighborhood: